BrainCircuitsBehaviorLab/village/docs/source/troubleshooting/alarm.md

 * - Camera not responding
   - The camera automatically restarts after failing to deliver frames for 10 seconds.
 This usually indicates an intermittent connection or insufficient signal quality along the camera cable.
   - Check the camera ribbon cable and its connectors on both ends.
 Ensure that the cable is not bent, damaged, or excessively long, as long cables can occasionally cause frame dropouts.

+* - Area(s) occupied more than 90% of the last hour
+  - One or more corridor areas were continuously occupied for more than 90% of the last hour.
+This may indicate an animal is sleeping in the corridor, or that a false detection is occurring due to lighting or dirt.
+This check can be enabled or disabled in the settings using `CORRIDOR_OCCUPATION_ALARM`.
+  - Review the corridor video for the last hour to determine whether a real animal is present or whether the detection is a false positive.
+If an animal is stuck, verify that door 1 and door 2 are operating correctly and that the animal can move freely.
+If it is a false positive, check corridor illumination, clean the floor, and adjust the detection thresholds.

 * - Low/High temperature
   - Temperature has risen above or fallen below the configured threshold.